 Services should maintain a list of certificated relievers who are available when certificated teachers are absent.

-An increase to discretionary hours will apply from 1 October 2019 until 31 May 2020.
-During this time the Ministry will accept up to 60 discretionary hours per funding period (to maintain current rates of funding) when certificated relievers are not available, provided that the record keeping requirements described in this section are met.
-The previous allocation was 40 hours per funding period.
+The Ministry will accept up to 40 discretionary hours per funding period (to maintain current rates of funding) when certificated relievers are not available, provided that the record keeping requirements described in this section are met.

-Between 1 October 2019 and 31 May 2020 services may record the hours worked by relievers who are Other Teachers as Certificated Teacher Hours for the purposes of the Staff Hour Count for 60 hours during the funding cycle.
-Services may choose which hours these apply to – they do not have to apply to the first 60 hours.
+Services may record the hours worked by relievers who are Other Teachers as Certificated Teacher Hours for the purposes of the Staff Hour Count for 40 hours during the funding cycle.
+Services may choose which hours these apply to – they do not have to apply to the first 40 hours.

 Services that use an approved student management system (SMS) please contact your SMS provider if you require assistance in providing this information.

-Services that submit paper-based RS7 or use ELI Web and have used discretionary hours during a funding period, must submit the report found at the following link along with their RS7 - Discretionary Hours report October 2019 - January 2020 [PDF, 320 KB].
+Services that submit paper-based RS7 or use ELI Web and have used discretionary hours during a funding period, must submit the Discretionary Hours report above along with their RS7.

 Refer to the Glossary in this Handbook for definition of discretionary hours.

 How to use discretionary hours

 - List the number of discretionary hours (or parts thereof) that have been used to cover the absence of each certificated teacher for the day.

 - Add together the allowable discretionary hours that have been used to cover the absences of all certificated teachers for the day.